 - Each semester, clinical supervisors rate students' clinical skills and competencies in important areas such as assessment, intervention, ethics, and professional behaviors.
-These skills and competencies reflect the training goals of the clinical program. - Students must receive a satisfactory grade (S) in all required clinical practica. - Practicum grades are based on students' evaluations from their clinical supervisors, with input from the clinical faculty. - Clinical Practica descriptions can be found here and are updated annually on the program website. - A description of clinical research opportunities can be found here.
+These skills and competencies reflect the training goals of the clinical program. - Students must receive a satisfactory grade (S) in all required clinical practica. - Practicum grades are based on students' evaluations from their clinical supervisors, with input from the clinical faculty. - Clinical Practica descriptions are updated annually on the program website. - A description of clinical research opportunities can be found on page 34. - Students must complete a minimum of 450-500 face-to-face clinical hours (assessment plus therapy) and have 150 hours of clinical supervision before they can apply to a clinical internship.